bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 The project file used here has several iron standards.
 Select FeS\ :sub:`2` from the list.
 That data set gets plotted when selected.

-Now click the :button:`Import,light` button.
+Now :mark:`leftclick,..` click the :button:`Import,light` button.
 That data set gets imported into :demeter:`artemis`.
-An entry for the FeS\ :sub:`2` is created in the Data list, a window for interacting with the FeS\
+An entry for the FeS\
-:sub:`2` data is created, and the FeS\ :sub:`2` data are plotted as
+:sub:`2` is created in the Data list, a window for interacting with the FeS\ :sub:`2` data is created, and the FeS\ :sub:`2` data are plotted as |chi| (k).

-|chi| (k).
+The next step is to prepare for the :demeter:`feff` calculation using the known FeS\ :sub:`2` crystal structure.  :mark:`leftclick,..` Clicking on the line in the Data window that says :guilabel:`Import crystal data or a Feff calculation` will post a file selection dialog.

-The next step is to prepare for the :demeter:`feff` calculation using the known FeS\ :sub:`2` crystal structure.
-Clicking on the line in the Data window that says :guilabel:`Import crystal data or a Feff calculation` will post a file selection dialog.
 Click to find the :file:`atoms.inp` file containing the FeS\ :sub:`2` crystal structure.

 .. _fig-fes2importatoms:
 .. figure:: ../../_images/fes2-importatoms.png